-- Yes, employers are required to provide each of its employees, at no cost, with a minimum of two cloth masks, which comply with the requirement set out in the Guidelines issued by the Department of Trade, Industry and Competition, for the employee to wear while at work and while commuting to and from work. - It is mandatory for all persons to wear a face mask when in public, which includes the workplace. - A "face mask" refers to a cloth face mask or a homemade item that covers the nose and mouth, or another appropriate item to cover the nose and mouth.
+- Yes, employers are required to provide each of its employees, at no cost, with a minimum of two cloth masks, which comply with the requirement set out in the Guidelines issued by the Department of Trade, Industry and Competition, for the employee to wear while at work and while commuting to and from work. - The employer must also require any other worker to wear masks in the workplace.